Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field: Localized magnons in high fields

-As mentioned before, spin flips can not propagate outside the hexagon.
-Within the hexagon, the sign of each term in Eq. \eqref{eq:mag_00} is inverted by $H_\pm$.
-Hence, $H_\pm\vert m\rangle = -J\vert m\rangle$.
-In the kagome lattice, each site is attached to 4 other sites.
-The contribution to the energy by the interaction $H_z$ due to single spin flip is a reduction of $-2J$ in contrast to the fully polarized state.
-In total, a single magnon reduces the energy by $3J$.\\ Due to the localization, multiple independent states can be generated within the kagome lattice as long as they are separated by at least one site.
-In this manner, each hexagon is uniquely assigned to 9 sites in the kagome lattice to achieve the densest filling.
-This complete tiling of hexagons describes the ground state and corresponds to a magnetization of $m/m_{\text{sat}} = 7/9$.
-The energy per site is reduced to $E_{7/9} = 1/6J$ from the fully polarized state $E_1= 1/2J$. \paragraph*{Pyrochlore lattice} The tetrahedral unit cell of the pyrochlore lattice consist of four sites.
-Each face of this tetrahedron defines one out of four orientations of parallel kagome planes in the lattice.
-The apex spins form a seperating triangular plane between the kagome planes.
-Equivalently to the two dimensional case the same formalism can be used to generate localized magnons in the pyrochlore lattice.
-As visualized in Fig. \ref{fig:mag_00} by the red dotted triangles, 9 sites are uniquely assigned to each localized hexagon in the kagome plane (black sites), such that no supercells are sharing the same site.
+\paragraph*{Pyrochlore lattice} The tetrahedral unit cell of the pyrochlore lattice consist of four sites.
+Each face of this tetrahedron defines one out of four orientations of parallel kagom\'{e} planes in the lattice.
+The apex spins form a separating triangular plane between the kagom\'{e} planes.
+Equivalently to the two dimensional case, the same formalism can be used to generate localized magnons in the pyrochlore lattice.
+As visualized in Fig. \ref{fig:mag_00} by the red dotted triangles, 9 sites are uniquely assigned to each localized hexagon in the kagom\'{e} plane (black sites), such that no supercells are sharing the same site.
 The corresponding magnon excitation is illustrated by the red circles.
-Red and blue sites correspond to the upper and lower separating layer respectively.
+Red and blue sites correspond to the upper and lower separating triangular layer respectively.
 In addition to the 9 sites laying inside the plane, we include the 3 (red) sites from the upper layer to realize a complete tiling of the pyrochlore lattice.
 As in the pure two dimensional case, a localized magnon is confined to 3 unit cells.
-Hence, each magnon is assigned to 12 sites and the corresponding plateau is $m/m_{\text{sat}} = 5/6$.\\ Again, the hopping term lowers the energy by $1J$.
-Each site is attached to 6 sites and hence, the interaction part reduces the energy by $3J$ in contrast to the fully polarized state.
-The energy per site is reduced to $E_{5/6} = 5/12J$ from the fully polarized state $E_1= 3/4J$.
-The saturation field $\vert h_\text{sat} \vert =4$ can be deduced from following relation:
+Hence, each magnon is assigned to 12 sites and the corresponding plateau is $m/m_{\text{sat}} = 5/6$.

+We can determine the saturation field analytically by comparing the energy per site of the fully polarized state, $E_1=\frac{3}{4}J-\frac{h}{2}$, with the energy of the magnon crystal, $E_{5/6} = \frac{5}{12}J - \frac{5}{6}\frac{h}{2}$.
+The first part is derived from the Heisenberg Hamiltonian in Eq. \eqref{eq:mag_00} and the second part is the energy shift induced by the external field.